phoenix-rtos/phoenix-rtos-doc/coding/index.md

 # Coding Standard
 This is the Coding Standard, which shall be used during the implementation of files of Phoenix-RTOS.
-It consit of sections, which are grouping coding rules from one topic.
+It consists of sections that group coding rules by topic.
 Coding rules are identified with ID of such format: `PS-CODE-XXX`.
+Rule numbering does not have to be sequential and should not be changed once assigned.
+If a new rule is added in any section, it should be assigned the next available number after the highest existing rule number.

-Rules are formulated with use of these speciall statements:
+Rules are formulated using these special statements:
 - `shall` indicates mandatory rule or action
 - `should` indicates recommended rule or action
 - `could` indicates possibility or an option that is not necessarily recommended

 ## C language standard
 ### PS-CODE-001